Nitschke and Exit must answer questions

 Bishop grilled over right to die

 One of the smartest spokesmen for a Catholic stand on bioethics is Australian Bishop Anthony Fisher.
-Here he is interviewed by a right-to-die activist.
+Here he is interviewed by the ABC program 7.30 NSW.
 There are no softball questions and he hits most of them out of the park.
 (An analogy for American readers.)

 Don’t pull down the fence!